Is Investing in Government Debt in 2025 Profitable? Returns, Risks, and a Real Comparison

-In the current economic context, marked by uncertainty and rising interest rates, investing in public debt has become a prominent alternative.
-This financial instrument, which had been relegated to the background for years due to low returns, is experiencing a resurgence.
-In January 2023 alone, retail savers purchased as much public debt as in the entire year of 2022, demonstrating a growing interest among those seeking security and profitability.
+Yes, investing in government debt can be profitable in 2025 if you are looking for safety and a predictable return.
+With interest rates at elevated levels compared with previous years, instruments such as Treasury bills and government bonds are once again offering attractive yields compared with other conservative alternatives.
+This financial instrument, which for years was pushed into the background due to low returns, is experiencing a resurgence.
+In January 2023 alone, retail savers purchased as much public debt as in all of 2022, showing growing interest among those seeking security and profitability.

 The stability and predictability of government debt, combined with the guarantee of the state, have attracted both experienced investors and those looking to protect their savings from market volatility.
 In this article, we will explore the reasons behind this phenomenon, its key characteristics, and how to maximize the potential of this investment.